MathieuVavrille/crochet/drifloon/pattern.md

 Do a chain of 10, 2sc, decrease by 2, 2 sc, increase by 5, 3 sc, increase by 2, 2 sc, increase by 5, slip-stitch.
 Do it twice.
 You can either stitch the hands to the arms when they are finished, or during the making of the hands to hide remaining wool.

+## Difficulty

+2/5 overall, 4/5 for the cloud.
+I mostly improvised.
+The cloud is kind of hard to do because it is very small.